twistedfall/opencv-rust/README.md

   "C:\tools\opencv\build\include".
 One of the directories specified therein must contain "opencv2/core/version.hpp" file, it's used to detect the version of the headers.

-You can also set them on other platforms, then `pkg_config` usage will be disabled and the set values will be used.
+You can also set them on other platforms, then `pkg_config` or `vcpkg` usage will be disabled and the set values will be used.

 ### Compiling OpenCV